granzb11/aws-lambda/README.md

   * INSIDE of the lambda function directory, run: `sls deploy -v`.
   * Hop over to AWS and verify that your lambda function was successfully deployed.

+> Run `sls deploy --help` for all argument options.

 #### Errors encountered:
 <details>
   <summary>Serverless deploy - Function not found</summary>